Thirukutralam: Location

-Kutralam is a popular tourist resort in Southern Tamil Nadu known for its waterfalls, amidst picturesque surroundings - and is a source of inspiration of many a literary work.
+Courtallam is a popular tourist resort in Southern Tamil Nadu known for its waterfalls, amidst picturesque surroundings - and is a source of inspiration of many a literary work.
 Thousands visit this town when the waterfalls are in season.

 Legend

 As per Hindu legend, during the divine wedding of Shiva and Parvathi, there was heavy crowd at Kailash, the abode of Shiva.
 Sage Agasthya could not view event and prayed to Shiva at this place to get him a view of the event.
 Pleased by his devotion, Shiva appeared to the sage and his wife Lopamundra along with Parvathi in his marriage attire.
 Shiva made the place his abode and came to be called Kutralanathar.
 Tamiraparani River reaches is descent in flat land at this place.
 As per another legend, sage Urosamar floated a set of flowers in the river and the first flower reached the shore at this place.
 The sage established a temple for Kutralathanathar and worshipped the deity here.

 As per another legend, the king of celestial deities, Indra slayed a demon Dwastha, the son of Sukracharya (the Guru of Asuras, the demons) as he was performing a penance to seek superior powers against the Devas.
 Indra incurred Brahmatti Dosha, a sin attained for slaying the Brahmin.
-He roamed around a lot of places for doing penance and finally on the advise of Brihaspathi, he landed at Papanasam.
+He roamed around a lot of places for doing penance and finally on the advice of Brihaspathi, he landed at Papanasam.
 Since his sin (Papam locally) was expiated in this place, it came to be known as Papanasam.

 Temple structure

 The temple has a conch-shaped temple (prakaram (closed precincts of a temple)) plan and is referred to as Sangakkovil.
 In the shrine, Shiva showed himself as Bhrama and Vishnu.
-The presiding deity lord Shiva is called as Kuttralanathar and the Ambal his consort mother Parvathy is called as Kuzhalvoi Mozhiammai.
+The presiding deity lord Shiva is called as Kuttralanathar and the Ambal-his consort (Parvathy) is called as Kuzhalvaimozhiammai.
 The Tirikootamandapam here is the site of festivities here.
-Parvati's shrine is also of significance here and is regarded as one of the 64 Shakti Peethams.
+Another shrine of Parvati (Parasakthi) is also of significance here and is regarded as one of the 64 Shakti Peethams.
 The Chitra Sabhai or the hall of pictures is located in a picturesque locale away from the main temple.
 Architecturally the Chitrasabha resembles that of the other Nataraja Sabhas elsewhere in Tamil Nadu, and its interior is decked with hundreds of murals, depicting images from the Indian epics.
 Natarajar is brought here during festivals from the Kurumpalaveesar temple.
 The sthala vriksham is Kurum Palaa and the Theertham is Chitranadhi.
 Nataraja is sported with Nritya Thandavam posture.